Our Guide to

 The lure of Botswana’s wildlife and its iconic Okavango Delta and Chobe is legendary, yet the country’s offering certainly does delve much deeper.

-Safari aficionados often consider Botswana as the ultimate safari destination on the continent and for good reason.
+Safari aficionados often consider Botswana luxury safaris as the ultimate safari experience on the continent and for good reason.
 Chobe National Park is the country’s oldest and easiest to reach wilderness area with great reward when venturing out in 4×4 or boating safaris.
 The Okavango Delta is the jewel in Botswana’s crown and its green heart.
 This enormous perennial inland delta is formed by the Okavango River as it fans out and drains into the Kalahari’s sandy soils until it soaks away to nothing.
 Floodplains, lagoons and a myriad of waterways and maze of islands offer uninhabited wilderness to explore by boat, mokoro, on foot and traditional 4×4.

 Kwando River and Linyanti Marshes are an amazing conjunction of river and wetland.
 It is in this area that the enigmatic Savute Channel commences its journey away from the river towards Savute.
 The Selinda Spillway also in the area links the Okavango with the Linyanti when decent rains fall.
 Otherwise it is a dry channel and the region itself supports an impressive ecosystem of flora and fauna.
 Lion, elephant, giraffe, hippo and various antelope species abound in the riverine woodlands.